Setting Up Your Singaporean Company in Saudi Arabia: Emerging Sectors to Capitalize On

 Explore opportunities in construction, tech, fintech, logistics, manufacturing, and aviation sectors in Saudi for your Singaporean company.

-A prime example of collaboration between the countries is the recent Memorandum of Understanding (MoU) signed between the two countries.
+A prime example is the recent Memorandum of Understanding (MoU) signed between the two countries.
 It aims to strengthen legal and judicial cooperation, including developing a conducive legal environment to better support businesses.

-The giga-project in Saudi Arabia unlocked many opportunities for companies involved in urban development and infrastructure.
-The Kingdom, seeking to modernize its cities with sustainable designs and innovative technologies, is awarding contracts for businesses to apply their knowledge and expand their global presence.
+The giga-projects in Saudi Arabia unlock many cross-border business opportunities for companies involved in urban development and infrastructure.
+The Kingdom, seeking to modernize its cities with sustainable designs and innovative technologies, is awarding contracts to global businesses, including Singaporean firms.

-In a recent high-profile deal, Singapore-based architectural firm Swan & Maclaren Group (SMG) secured a US$28 million contract to design the lighting for the upcoming Six Flags Qiddiya theme park in Riyadh, which is already known to become the world’s largest theme park.
+In a recent high-profile deal, Singapore-based architectural firm Swan & Maclaren Group (SMG) secured a $28 million contract to design the lighting for the upcoming Six Flags Qiddiya theme park in Riyadh, which is known to become the world’s largest theme park.

 The contract represents SMG’s first illumination engineering work for a mega theme park in the Middle East and is expected to be completed before 2025.

 This project, among many others, highlights the increasing opportunities for companies with expertise in urban infrastructure and technology-driven solutions.
-From smart city projects to large-scale entertainment complexes, Saudi Arabia is calling for global expertise to help bring these developments to life.
+From smart city projects to large-scale entertainment complexes, Saudi Arabia keeps targeting global expertise to help bring these developments to life.

 TRD Singapore has also revealed plans to expand manufacturing capabilities to include other advanced handheld systems and mobile solutions.
 This not only opens doors for foreign manufacturers but also positions Saudi Arabia as a growing hub for high-tech manufacturing, particularly in the defense and technology sectors.